amfoss/vidyaratna/readme.md

 - [Useful Commands](https://likegeeks.com/linux-command-line-tricks/)
 - [Automate with Bash](https://www.tecmint.com/using-shell-script-to-automate-linux-system-maintenance-tasks/)

-**Loooking for a laptop?
-Here are some suggestions - **
+**Looking for a laptop?
+Here are some suggestions -**

-In general most laptops that come pre-installed with Ubuntu are highly recommended.
+Generally speaking, laptops that come preinstalled with Ubuntu are highly recommended.
 You can also get one without a graphics card to avoid issues with battery life and driver installation.
-It would be good to research about the Linux support of a particular model before getting it.
-If possible try to stay away from the very latest, since these devices might not have open source drivers available.
+It is recommended to research about the Linux support of a particular model before getting it.
+If possible try to stay away from the very latest, since these devices might not have open source drivers available so always check compatibility before you go for a specific model.

-There are an overwhelming number of processors out there, so our suggestion would be to go with a laptop with the latest generation of Intel i3, i5 or an i7 processor.
-At the time of writing Intel released their 9th gen processor, which have 2 extra cores compared to the previous generation.
-This is a major update in processing power and we would suggest you to go with the most up to date generation of processors.
+There are an overwhelming number of processors out there, it's best to go with a laptop with the latest - up to date generation of Intel i3, i5 or an i7 processor.

-If you want to get a device with graphics card it is highly recommended to get one with Nvidia graphics to use the CUDA technology.
-This might be useful later if you are planing to do machine learning(but there is always the option of using cloud).

-With regards of RAM, any system with 8GB or more RAM is going to fine.
-And if you get one with 4GB, you can usually upgrade it to 8GM or more.
-Also if you have enough budget you can get your system with a SSD instead of an HDD. howtogeek.com has an in interesting article on why you should be using an SSD.
+If there is need for a device with graphics card, it is highly recommended to get one with NVIDIA graphics to use the CUDA technology.
+Regarding RAM, any system with 8GB or more RAM is going to fine.
+And if you get one with 4GB, you can usually upgrade it to 8GB or more.
+Also if you have enough budget, consider getting a system with an SSD instead of an HDD.
-Some 8th gen laptops

-    Dell xps 13 or 15
-    Dell Inspiron 5000 series

 ## CS50